-Whether you are seeking an administrative role aligned to the building trades (see the feature elsewhere in this issue), or decide that you would like to be an installer working in or alongside the construction industry, there are courses you can attend on which no previous knowledge is assumed or required.
+Whether you are seeking an administrative role aligned to the building trades (again, see page 28), or decide that you would like to be an installer working in or alongside the construction industry, there are courses you can attend on which no previous knowledge is assumed or required.
 If you wish to be an installer, you will start at the beginning, training to be an electrician or plumber with a view to specialising in fitting solar PV panels or solar thermal systems.
-For non-installers, training will give you a good overview of renewables in general.
+For non-installers, training will give a good overview of renewables in general.

 RenewableUK is the UK’s leading not-for-profit renewable energy trade association.
 Its vision is for renewable energy to play a leading role in powering the UK.
 As an island the UK has some of the best natural resources in the world for wind, wave and tidal energy technologies, and RenewableUK believes that deploying them can generate significant power and benefit for the UK.